 I needed to make money and also have time to attend to my daughter.
 While I waited, I attended Aspiring Entrepreneurship program at Fate Foundation to obtain requisite entrepreneurial training.
 Towards the end of the programme, I got clear directions to attend a catering school.
 On graduating, I registered my company as Kairos’n’kosh with the help of a dear friend.

 We started really humbly, it was just me.
 I had just basic equipment and had to borrow some things initially.
 A major boost to our sales and clients came via a strategic partnership with DealDey.
 Clientele increased and it began pertinent to get hands.
 We soon got the hang of things, expanded production to include meals , small chops, healthy drinks and training.
 We recently rebranded to Kairos Treats.The knowledge of law has been so helpful in my business dealings.
-Law practice is beyond going… Click To Tweet
+Law practice is beyond going to court Click To Tweet

 You are a law graduate, why did you decide to go the path of making confectioneries?